clashperk/quickchart/README.md

-# Chart Generator for ClashPerk Bot
+# Chart generator for clashperk bot